Last updated on October 4th, 2022.

 There are many techniques of tempering chocolate this way, there’s the microwave method, using a double boiler and maybe even a food processor.
 All techniques call for simple tools such as glass bowls (microwave-safe bowls), stainless steel bowls, hot water, and chopped chocolate.
 Whichever technique you prefer please keep in mind that there is a very specific temperature you should aim for.
 For best results, it is wise to invest in a good thermometer (not a candy thermometer).
 I recommend a few good options in my post on How to temper chocolate.

 What is chocolate bloom?

 When tempered chocolate is not stored properly, the different temperature causes the cocoa solids (crystals) to get out of balance and make their way towards the stable phase 5 crystals.
 As a result, there is a deposit of fat coming out to the surface of the chocolate.
 We see it as a white powder in old chocolate candies.

 We are almost at the end of our short journey of understanding what is tempered chocolate?.
 Keep in mind that this is a drop in the sea and there are many other factors that come into play, but if you read this post I am confident that you now have the tools to temper chocolate and create your very own sweet treats, chocolate candy, and even high-quality chocolate.

-- Tempering chocolate is the process of forming stable crystals by heating, seeding and cooling.
+- Tempering chocolate is the process of forming stable crystals by heating, seeding, and cooling.

-I hope you found this post useful and it helped you better understand the science behind tempering chocolate.
+I hope you found this post useful and that it helped you better understand the science behind tempering chocolate.